-Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Reported quarterly % of recommendations accepted by management 95% quarterly benchmark (the benchmark reflects that it is management's responsibility to assess their risks and take final decision on whether risk may be accepted) Measures the quality and effectiveness of internal audit recommendations % of high priority audit recommendations implemented by target date 100% Quarterly Indicates that Internal Audit are adding value to the organisation. % individual reviews completed to required standard within target days or prior approved extension by Audit Manager 75% (target reflects that this is a new way of working for the audit service and systems for monitoring time spent on assignments may need to be further developed) Measured monthly.
+KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Recommendations agreed % of recommendations accepted by management 95% quarterly benchmark (the benchmark reflects that it is management's responsibility to assess their risks and take final decision on whether risk may be accepted) Measures the quality and effectiveness of internal audit recommendations Follow up % of high priority audit recommendations implemented by target date 100% Quarterly Indicates that Internal Audit are adding value to the organisation.
+Assignment completion % individual reviews completed to required standard within target days or prior approved extension by Audit Manager 75% (target reflects that this is a new way of working for the audit service and systems for monitoring time spent on assignments may need to be further developed) Measured monthly.
 Reported quarterly.
-To ensure that all audit plans across the shared service can be delivered. % QA checks completed 100%.
+To ensure that all audit plans across the shared service can be delivered.
+Quality Assurance checks completed % QA checks completed 100%.
 Measured monthly Reported quarterly To ensure compliance with the Public Sector Internal Audit Standards.
-Provides on going feedback to the audit team and identifies areas of good practice and areas for improvement % of recommendations accepted by management % of high priority audit recommendations implemented by target date % individual reviews completed to required standard within target days or prior approved extension by Audit Manager Reported quarterly % of recommendations accepted by management 95% quarterly benchmark (the benchmark reflects that it is management's responsibility to assess their risks and take final decision on whether risk may be accepted) % of high priority audit recommendations implemented by target date % individual reviews completed to required standard within target days or prior approved extension by Audit Manager 75% (target reflects that this is a new way of working for the audit service and systems for monitoring time spent on assignments may need to be further developed) Measured monthly.
-Reported quarterly. % QA checks completed 100%.
-Measured monthly

-KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale Post audit customer satisfaction survey feedback % of customer satisfaction surveys scoring the service as 'good' 80% (target reflects the need for internal audit to strive to deliver a customer focused service, but that due to the nature of internal audit roles and responsibilities, may not always elicit positive feedback) Measured monthly.
-Reported quarterly Gauge customer satisfaction and continuously improve the audit service.
-People Measures Efficiency % chargeable time 80% (target takes account of non-chargeable activities such as staff holidays, service development projects and team meetings).
+Provides on going feedback to the audit team and identifies areas of good practice and areas for improvement Customer Measures • Post audit customer satisfaction survey feedback % of customer satisfaction surveys scoring the service as 'good' 80% (target reflects the need for internal audit to strive to deliver a customer focused service, but that due to the nature of internal audit roles and responsibilities, may not always elicit positive feedback) Gauge customer satisfaction and continuously improve the audit service.

+KPI Measure of Assessment Target (and frequency of measurement) Why is this important / rationale

+Measured monthly.

+Reported quarterly

+People Measures ,

+Efficiency % chargeable time 80% (target takes account of non-chargeable activities such as staff holidays, service development projects and team meetings.
 Measured monthly.
 Reported quarterly Measure of productivity.